bobthemighty/codefiend-site/content/blog/refactoring-kata-delivery-service.md

 The first thing that sticks out at me is the loop.
 The `for i, delivery in enumerate` makes me sad for reasons I can't quite articulate.
 There's a bunch of places in the code where we're looking for `i + 1` or `i - 1` and it's kinda of hard to understand.
 What could we do instead?

 What we're trying to do here is take a list of deliveries and work out whether there are deliveries before or after the one we're updating.
 Why don't we make that operation explicit?

+## Replacing an ugly loop with a better data structure

 ```python
 @dataclass